 What Is an Overdraft Fee and How Does It Affect My Bank Account?

 An overdraft occurs when charges are made to a bank or financial account without enough money present in the existing account to cover the costs.
 When this happens, banks usually charge what is known as an overdraft fee.
-A typical overdraft fee is usually about $35.
-But, overdraft fees can be less or more depending on where you bank.
+Bank overdraft fees cost consumers more than $8 billion every year!2

 Here are a few examples of transactions that could potentially lead to overdraft fees:

 - ATM withdrawals

 - Automatic payments taken from your bank balance

 If you have overdrawn money from your checking account, transfer funds into your overdrawn account as soon as possible.
 Often, banks will not charge refund fees when account owners replace overdrawn amounts within 24 hours or less.